-This result follows by the same analysis as in the proof of Theorem \ref{TM:One_Strip} (see Appendix \ref{APPEN:One_Strip_proof}), but with an additional preliminary step.
-This preliminary step is described next and the rest of the proof is omitted.
-The idea is to speed up the dynamics so that they correspond to the evolution of the system when initiated with a single bottom stripe (as in Fig. \ref{FIG:One_stripe}).
-As before, we start by prohibiting minus-labeled sites to flip.
-To circumvent the need to deal with the width dimension, every time a site is flipped we immediately also flip its vertical plus-labeled neighbor.
+This result follows by a slight modification of the argument that proves Theorem \ref{TM:One_Strip}.
+We describe the modification next and omit the rest of the proof.
+The idea is to speed up the dynamics so that they correspond to those initiated with a single bottom stripe (as in Fig. \ref{FIG:One_stripe}).
+We first prohibit minus-labeled sites to flip.
+To avoid dealing with the width dimension, every time a site is flipped we immediately also flip its vertical plus-labeled neighbor.
 Thus, flips occur in vertical pairs, with sprinkling and (modified) erosion probabilities as described below: \begin{itemize} \item \textbf{Sprinkling:} The sprinkling rate is $\phi(-2)$ (each site has 3 plus neighbors and one minus).
-Note that flipping the vertical neighbor of a sprinkle-flipped site only speeds up the elimination of pluses, without affecting the time scale.
-This is since the sites that are manually flipped have flip probability $\phi(0)=\frac{1}{2}$ (balanced neighborhood) in the original dynamics, which is much higher than $\phi(-2)$.
-Sprinkling in the modified dynamics is similar to sprinkling in the bottom stripe dynamics, as they both happen with probability exponentially small in $\beta$ (namely, $\phi(-2)$ and $\phi(-1)$, respectively).
+Note that flipping the vertical neighbor of a sprinkle-flipped site speeds up the elimination of pluses without affecting the time scale.
+This is since the manually flipped sites have flip probability $\phi(0)=\frac{1}{2}$ (balanced neighborhood) in the original dynamics, which is much larger than $\phi(-2)$.
+Sprinkling in the modified dynamics thus ties to sprinkling in the bottom stripe dynamics, as they both happen with probability exponentially small in $\beta$.

 \item \textbf{Erosion:} Every sprinkle produces two contigs.
-However, the sites at the borders of these contigs have flip rate $\phi(0)$, which is too slow compared to the bottom stripe case, where the erosion flip probability was $\phi(1)$.
-Since we may keep speeding up the dynamics, we simply replace these $\phi(0)$ rates with $\phi(1)$.
-This modification produces erosion rates similar to the bottom stripe case. \end{itemize} Modifying the original dynamics as described above produces a new dynamics that behaves similarly to the bottom stripe ones.
-Then, one may repeat the arguments from the proof of Theorem \ref{TM:One_Strip} to produce the result of Corollary \ref{CORR:One_Strip_middle}.
+However, the sites at the borders of these contigs have flip rate $\phi(0)$.
+This is too slow compared to the bottom stripe case, where the erosion flip probability was $\phi(1)$.
+We therefore replace these $\phi(0)$ rates with $\phi(1)$, which matches the erosion rates with those in the bottom stripe case. \end{itemize} With the above tweaks one may repeat the arguments from the proof of Theorem \ref{TM:One_Strip} to arrive at Corollary \ref{CORR:One_Strip_middle}.